 The discovery, production, and use of energy in modern societies has profound and far-reaching economic, political, and environmental effects.
-As energy is one of CSM's core statutory missions, it is appropriate that CSM offer a program of study that not only addresses the scientific and technical aspects of energy production and use but its broader social impacts as well.
-The Energy Minor program is intended to provide engineering students with a deeper understanding of the complex role energy technology plays in modern societies by meeting the following learning objectives:
+As energy is one of CSM's core statutory missions, it is appropriate that CSM offer a program of study that not only addresses the scientific and technical aspects of energy production and use but its broader social

-Students will gain a broad understanding of the scientific, engineering, environmental, economic and social aspects of the production, delivery, and utilization of energy as it relates to the support of current and future civilization both regional and worldwide.

-- 2. Students will develop depth or breadth in their scientific and engineering understanding of energy technology. - 3.
+- Students will gain a broad understanding of the scientific, engineering, environmental, economic and social aspects of the production, delivery, and utilization of energy as it relates to the support of current and future civilization both regional and worldwide. - Students will develop depth or breadth in their scientific and engineering understanding of energy technology. - 3.
 Students will be able to apply their knowledge of energy science and technology to societal problems requiring economic, scientific, and technical analysis and innovation, while working in a multidisciplinary environment and be able to communicate effectively the outcomes of their analyses in written and oral form.